 OBOT will use state-of-the-art practices and procedures to facilitate the moving of cargo directly between ships and rail for a variety of bulk agriculture and mineral commodities.

 ITS is currently conducting project feasibility and due diligence.
 Conceptual project design is also underway.

 What is the capacity of ITS?

-ITS will be designed to handle an annual throughput of 9,500,000 metric tons of bulk agriculture and mineral commodities and receive up to three unit trains of 114 rail cars per day.
+ITS will be designed to handle an annual throughput over 10 million metric tons of bulk agriculture and mineral commodities and receive up to three unit trains of 114 rail cars per day.

 The terminal will be designed to accommodate Handymax (30,000 tons) to Capesize (130,000) vessels utilizing two state-of-the-art fully enclosed shiploaders.